rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

             new_states = self.find_transitions(state)
             if not new_states:
                 # this happens when the dot has reached the end of the rule.
-                # in this case, find the main_def, and add its number as the rN
+                # in this case, find the main_def (for NFA, there is only one),
+                # and add its number as the rN
                 N = self.productions[self.get_key(state.main_item())]
                 for k in self.terminals:
                     self.add_reduction(state, k, N, 'reduce')